webpack/webpack.js.org/content/guides/hmr-react.md

 npm install --save-dev webpack@2.1.0-beta.25            # Local webpack installation npm install --save-dev webpack-dev-server@2.1.0-beta.0  # Local webpack-dev-server installation
 ```
 T> After installation, you may see `WARN` messages related to your `package.json` file.
-Update *description* and *repository* fields if you want to resolve warnings.
+Update **description** and **repository** fields if you want to resolve warnings.
 However, the missing fields will not disrupt `webpack-react-hmr` builds.
-For more information on `package.json` settings, visit [this page here](https://docs.npmjs.com/files/package.json).
+For more information on `package.json` settings, visit [this page](https://docs.npmjs.com/files/package.json).

 You should now be in the `webpack-react-hmr` project directory with webpack
 installed.
 You can verify successful installation with the following